 For the treatment of many health issues, patients rely on medical devices that range from pacemakers to catheters.
 If these tools are not working correctly, defective medical devices can cause numerous negative effects on the patient.
+Defective medical devices can result in adverse events, including serious injuries, complications, or even fatalities.

 Physical Injuries